-The Law Library contains an extensive collection of carefully selected text-books and treatises, several complete sets of the reports of the Court of Appeals of Maryland and the reports of the Supreme Court of the United States; the reports of the courts of last resort of all other States since the inauguration of the National Reporter System and of practically all such other States prior thereto; the Federal Reporter; the English Law Reports since 1865 and the reprinted English Common Law and Chancery Reports covering the period prior to that date; the American Digest System; all of the selected case series of annotated reports and a large collection of the leading legal periodicals, law encyclopedias, citators, and other search books.
+The Law Library contains an extensive collection of carefully selected textbooks and treatises; several complete sets of the reports of the Court of Appeals of Maryland, the Baltimore City Reports and the reports of the Supreme Court of the United States; the reports of the courts of last resort of all other States since the inauguration of the National Reporter System and of practically all such other States prior thereto; the United States Code Annotated, recent editions of the statute law of all States, and several sets of the Maryland Codes of Public General and Local Laws and the Maryland Session Laws; the Federal Reporter; the New York Supplement; the English Law Reports since 1865 and the English Reprint and English Common Law and Chancery Reports covering the period prior to that date; the American Digest System; the English and Empire Digest and Halsbury's Laws and Statutes of England; all of the selected case series of annotated reports and a large collection of the leading legal periodicals, law encyclopedias, citators, and other search books.
 Ample provision has been made for systematic addition to the library each year.
-The library now contains more than 12,000 standard volumes.
-It will be open for the use of the students from 9 A. M. to 10.30 P. M. except on Saturday, when it is open from 9 A. M. to 5 P. M.; a librarian will be in charge during those hours to assist the students in finding and using the books.
-Students will be permitted to use the books freely in the reading room, but, without special permission, will not be allowed to take them from the library; any violation of this rule will be severely punished.
-As the books will receive considerable handling through their frequent use, the students are requested to use them with care.
+The library now contains some 15,000 standard volumes.
+It will be open on week days for the use of the students from 9.00 A. M. to 10.30 P M. except on Saturday, when it is open from 9.00 A. M. to 5.00 P. M.; a librarian will be in charge during those hours to assist the students in finding and using the books.
+Students will be permitted to use the books freely in the reading room, but, without special permission, will not be allowed to take them from the library; violation of this rule may be regarded as cause for suspension or dismissal.

-The library of the Peabody Institute and the Enoch Pratt Free Library also contain many works on law, and are available to students.
+The library of the Peabody Institute and the Enoch Pratt Free Library also are available to students.